|Author: ||Alasdair Taylor |

 |Format: ||MS Word (.DOCX) |

-The GDPR requires that data controllers provide information to data subjects about the personal data which they collect and process.
+Both the EU and UK GDPRs require that data controllers provide information to data subjects about the personal data which they collect and process.
 This template has been drafted to assist with the disclosure obligations in relation to individual customers and the personnel of corporate customers.

 The notice lays out the different types of personal data that could be processed, and the legal basis of that proceeding in relation to each category of personal data.
 For example, processing may be based on consent, the performance of a contract, or legitimate interests.
 In this last case, the specific interests should be identified in the notice.